Person in lab with beaker

 Phase 3

-Bladder cancers are described as muscle invasive or non-muscle invasive (NMIBC) based on whether they have invaded into the wall of the bladder.
-Of the approximately 60,000 newly diagnosed cases of NMIBC per year, nearly 60% are considered low grade (LG).
+Bladder cancers are described as muscle invasive or non-muscle invasive based on whether they have invaded into the muscular layer of the wall of the bladder.
+Of the approximately 60,000 newly diagnosed cases of non-muscle invasive bladder cancer (NMIBC) per year, 54% are considered low grade (LG).
 While there is a low risk of progression and mortality in this population, chronically relapsing disease remains a pervasive problem.
 In patients who recur, it is estimated that 68% will experience 2 or more recurrence episodes throughout the course of their disease.

-The current primary standard of care for treating LG NMIBC patients is a surgical procedure known as transurethral resection of bladder tumor (TURBT).
+The current standard of care for treating patients with low-grade intermediate risk non-muscle invasive bladder cancer (LG-IR-NMIBC) is a surgical procedure known as transurethral resection of bladder tumor (TURBT).
+Due to a lack of treatment options to reduce recurrences in these patients, they are typically managed with repeated TURBT for each subsequent recurrence.
 Repeated TURBT procedures can impact patients’ physical health and quality of life and are even associated with an increased risk in mortality.
-Due to the high disease recurrence rates, patients may need multiple TURBTs over the course of their lifetime, leaving them more prone to these surgical burdens.
+Due to the high disease recurrence rates, LG-IR-NMIBC patients will likely need multiple TURBTs over the course of their lifetime, leaving them more prone to these surgical burdens.

 About

-UroGen is developing UGN-102 (mitomycin) for intravesical solution as a primary nonsurgical alternative to repetitive TURBT.
-UGN-102 is an investigational formulation that utilizes our innovative technology, RTGel™ reverse-thermal hydrogel, for the treatment of low-grade NMIBC.
+UroGen® is developing UGN-102 (mitomycin) for intravesical solution for tumor ablation and as an alternative to repetitive TURBT.
+UGN-102 is an investigational formulation that utilizes UroGen’s innovative technology, RTGel® reverse-thermal hydrogel.

 Status